 What comes to mind when you think of popular U.S. tourist attractions?
 Crowds?
 Long lines?
 Souvenir stands?
 It’s no wonder many travelers go out of their way to avoid them.
-However, there’s a reason these sights became famous in the first place.
-Use these strategies to beat the crowds and make your visit to the best American tourist attractions a great one.
+But … there’s usually a reason these places became famous in the first place.
+Here are my tried-and-true strategies to beat the crowds and make your visit to the best American tourist attractions a great one.

 There’s a lot you can do to make a visit to a popular tourist attraction go more smoothly.
 One is to make sure you get your admission ticket ahead of time.
-Many U.S. tourist attractions permit you to buy in advance online, allowing families to avoid the lines at the entrance.
+Many tourist destinations in the U.S. allow you to buy in advance online, allowing families to avoid the lines at the entrance.
 And ticket-bundling packages like CityPASS will bundle admission to multiple attractions together into a single discounted price.

 Here are the popular U.S. tourist attractions that are totally worth a visit and actually live up to the hype.